zenprotocol/zenwallet/README.md

 # Wallet Overview

-* Claim Crowdsale Tokens (Faucet)- Import a copy of your tokens from the crowdsale wallet to the testnet.
+* Access Software - Use your key from the software sale to redeem your tokens.
 * Portfolio – View list of assets, their hash name, and current balance.
 * Receive – Address used to receive Zen Tokens (or other compatible tokens) to your wallet
 * Send – Submit address you want to send your tokens to, select asset (token) you would like to send, and enter the amount.